Using data to improve the customer experience

 Segmentation is not simply about “bucketing” clients into reductive categories as has been the case in the past.
 Instead, it’s about acknowledging that customers are real people, with unique intentions and behaviours, each deserving of individual treatment.
 Traditional segmentation models based on locality, age, earnings and other factors are derived from surveys carried out across the country.
 But even large sample sizes may not be suitable for your customer base, especially when dealing with seasonal or time-sensitive products.

-Traditional segmentation models often prove costly and inefficient when the same targeting, product offering, messaging and more is sent out to a wide range of customers.
+Traditional segmentation models often prove costly and inefficient when the same targeting, product offering, messaging and more are sent out to a wide range of customers.
 Data science and Machine Learning modelling can overcome these inefficiencies yet financial services organisations can go (when appropriate) further towards providing a more personalized experience from their customers.

 This is because they enjoy access to proprietary, domain-specific data derived from customers’ transaction histories.
 Instead of estimating what customer segments might look like, banks have a clear view of real-life behaviour.
 This sophisticated form of customer analytics yields commercial applications that are practically endless.